Vessels

 Definitionβ

-A Vessel is the "unit of work" in Shipyard, or an individual script that has been designed and built to accomplish a very specific job.
+A Vessel is the "unit of work" in Platform, or an individual script that has been designed and built to accomplish a very specific job.
 Just like the real world equivalent, Vessels can be built for any purpose and come in any size, shape, or speed.

 Vessels are run in independent docker containers, so underlying code, environment variables, and packages of one cannot affect another.